 And yet, jokes aside, this is what the Ancient Greeks did back in their halcyon days.
 This is what our ancestors did back when their spirit soared, their adamant values paving the way for progress and innovation: they quantified the unquantifiable, putting words to the undefinable, giving form to virtues that reformed the world.

 Maybe we, modern Greeks, should look to them — to all the outsiders who have embraced the Ancient Greek spirit over the centuries — and learn from them.
-We, all the Hellenes inside and beyond Greece, including Cyprus, Great Britain, Australia, the USA, and elsewhere, we need to observe and learn from the outsiders, learn what we have managed to forget, applying it anew, again, as we haven’t been able to all these centuries so that we may finally rediscover ourselves, touching base with our past, catching up with all those who choose to honor our ancient values in ways that we haven’t been able to.
-We long ever so deeply to beat the isolation and backwardness imposed on us in the years of slavery.
-So that we may reintroduce the steel of the Ancients, our esteemed forebears, to the emotional fire of our enduring philotimo, paving a fresh way ahead, one in line with our precious inheritance.
+We, all the Hellenes inside and beyond Greece, including Cyprus, Great Britain, Australia, the USA, and elsewhere, we need to observe and learn from the outsiders, learn what we have managed to forget, applying it anew, again, as we haven’t been able to all these centuries so that we may finally rediscover ourselves, touching base with our past, catching up with all those who choose to honor our ancient values in ways that we haven’t been able to, not for a while.
+We long ever so deeply to beat the isolation and backwardness imposed on us in the years of slavery, eager to introduce the steel of the Ancients, our esteemed forebears, to the emotional fire of our enduring philotimo, paving a fresh way ahead, one in line with our precious inheritance.

-It’s all in our hands, like it or not.
-The first step toward progress and knowledge begins with an examination of one’s life and all that it entails, after which a strategy may be formulated based on facts, laying out the measures designed to combat the obstacles one faces, breaking out of the impasses to march into a sustainable, respectable future.
+It’s in our hands, like it or not.
+The first step toward progress and knowledge begins with an examination of one’s life and all that it entails, after which a strategy may be formulated based on facts, laying out the measures needed to combat the obstacles one faces, breaking out of the impasses and dead ends, marching into a sustainable, respectable future.

 Examining one’s life in order to adequately improve it!
 Another age-old lesson begging for reapplication.
-It may clash with the current version of philotimo, at least with some parts of it, but in time it will render all who employ it fit and ready to deal with what lies ahead.
-History has borne witness to how this works, time and time again.
+It may clash with the current version of philotimo, at least with parts of it, but in time it will render all who employ it fit and ready to deal with what lies ahead.

 From your honor-bound and pander-to-no-one (including one’s own) Spin Doctor,